 There are a number of issues with water infrastructure (water supply, waste water, and stormwater) around the country, and the government is aiming to raise the standard.
 Our council is in a pretty good shape compared to many other councils.
 The government is inviting local councils to be part of this review, and co-design what this may look like in the future.
 The government has indicated they are looking at multi-regional (I.e. Lower North Island) organisations that manage water and council assets and debt.

-To be part of that conversation, we needed to sign a Memorandum of Understanding outlining how local and central government will work together, which also entitled us to $1.84m of funding which we can put towards water supply, waste water, or storm water (but not towards projects which we have already budgeted for).
+To be part of that conversation, we needed to sign a Memorandum of Understanding in 2020 outlining how local and central government will work together, which also entitled us to $1.84m of funding which we can put towards water supply, waste water, or storm water (but not towards projects which we have already budgeted for).

 Key things to take into account: